CiscoDevNet/intersight-powershell/docs/Initialize-IntersightNiatelemetryNiaInventoryFabric.md

 ```

 ### -IsEnableNxapiHttp
-Check if NXAPI HTTP is enable or not on the fabric.
+Check if NXAPI HTTP is enabled or not on the fabric.

 ```yaml
 Type: bool